 - 1. Obstetrics.
-The decline in domestic obstetrics (L&D) device sales in 2014 was the result of lower utilization of specialty devices in U.S. hospitals together with restrictive U.S. GPO administrative agreements.
-The increase in international obstetric device sales was primarily due to beginning taking advantage of direct sales in the UK of Utah manufactured devices. - 2.
-The gynecology/ electrosurgery/ urology (ES/Gyn) product category, which includes all of Femcare's products, were 6% higher in 2014 compared to 2013.
-The increase was predominantly driven by \$1.4 million higher Filshie Clip System sales.
-Twenty-four percent of global Filshie Clip System sales were to CSI in the U.S. in fixed USD currency.
-In 2015, this will help mitigate a weaker GBP.
-Global sales of urology devices were up \$0.2 million, led by recently initiated direct sales of Utah manufactured devices in the UK and Australia. - 3.
-Neonatal intensive care unit (NICU) device sales were up 5% overall about the same domestically, but 19% higher internationally.
-The increase in international sales of neonatal devices was due to continued good growth in foreign markets served by independent distributors as well as beginning direct sales in the UK. - 4.
-Global blood pressure monitoring and accessories (BPM) sales were down only \$0.5 million despite \$1.2 million lower sales to UTMD's China distributor in 2014 compared to 2013.
-International BPM sales in 2014 declined 22% as a result of \$0.4 million sales of Deltran kits to UTMD's China distributor (supplied by UTMD Ltd in Ireland), compared to \$1.6 million in 2013 and \$2.0 million in 2012.
-BPM sales by UTMD's Ireland facility to China in 2015, priced in fixed USD, are projected to be about \$1.0 million.
-This will help offset, in part, the expected negative impact of the weaker EURO for other Ireland sales.
-U.S. domestic BPM sales in 2014 increased 20% as a result of 27% growth in BPM sales to OEM customers.
-Domestic direct BPM sales were 4% higher than in 2013.
+Lower domestic obstetrics (L&D) device sales in 2015 were the result of lower utilization of specialty devices in U.S. hospitals together with restrictive U.S. GPO administrative agreements. - 2.
+The gynecology/ electrosurgery/ urology (ES/Gyn) product category, which includes all of Femcare's products, were 7% lower in 2015 compared to 2014.
+The decrease was predominantly driven by the decline in foreign currency sales in USD terms due to changes in FX rates.
+Thirty percent of global Filshie Clip System sales were to CSI in the U.S. in fixed USD currency. - 3.
+Neonatal intensive care unit (NICU) device sales were up 1% overall.
+A 5% increase in international sales of neonatal devices was due to continued growth by independent distributors. - 4.
+Global blood pressure monitoring and accessories (BPM) sales were 10% higher in 2015 compared to 2014, helped by \$1.2 million higher sales to UTMD's China distributor.
+U.S. domestic BPM sales in 2015 increased 12% as a result of \$261 higher sales to OEM customers.